oVirt/imgbased/README.md

  * for each *layer* a boot entry is created which can be used to boot in a specific layer

+For more details see below.

 Build the tool
 --------------

 How to build the tools.

-    git clean -fdx
+    sudo yum install -y make autoconf automake python git clean -fdx
     ./autogen.sh
     make dist
     rpmbuild -ta imgbased-*.tar.xz

 Build an image
 --------------